psychdatascience/FDS-CourseTwo/tu25_SQLII_InClass.md

 ### 7. Summary

 We have learned quit a bit in this tutorial.
+Specifically, we have learned to

+* do more with `WHERE` filtering
+* make new informative or summary columns with `CASE`
+* use aliases for tables or columns if desired
+* `JOIN` columns from different tables, therefore integrating information across the database tables

+With that, we actually have a fairly complete albeit basic SQL mental toolbox!
+The rest is just practice practice practice if you need to access a SQL database.